bytecodealliance/wasmtime/docs/meta.rst

 representation depends on the input operand kinds and whether the instruction can produce multiple results.

-.. autoclass:: OperandKind
-.. inheritance-diagram:: OperandKind ImmediateKind EntityRefKind

 Since all SSA value operands are represented as a `Value` in Rust code, value types don't affect the representation.
-Two special operand kinds are used to represent SSA values:

-.. autodata:: VALUE
-.. autodata:: VARIABLE_ARGS

-.. module:: cdsl.formats

-When an instruction description is created, it is automatically assigned a predefined instruction format which is an instance of :class:`InstructionFormat`:
+When an instruction description is created, it is automatically assigned a predefined instruction format which is an instance of :class:`InstructionFormat`.

-.. autoclass:: InstructionFormat

 .. _restricted-polymorphism: